Chargeback/interview/README.md

   D. Checkout

 We need to:
-1. Model the relationships between these models to develop a usable checkout api.
+1. Implement the relationships between these models to develop a usable checkout api.
 2. Represent those relationships in our application models.
 3. Write queries to satisfy the endpoints defined by our application controllers.
 (They don't need to be restful)